Evaluating Style-Personalized Text Generation: Challenges and Directions: Limitations

 \section{Limitations}

-While we develop an extensive evaluation benchmark to extensively evaluate the style personalized text generation task, there are three main limitations of our work. \textbf{First}, we limit our research to the binary classification task of discriminating two responses given a reference text, and leave the exploration of fine-grained explainable evaluation systems to future work. \textbf{Second}, we only explore two ensembling approaches, majority voting, and weighted voting, leaving exploration of other ensembling techniques like likelihood-based voting, threshold-tuned voting and meta ensemble learners to future work. \textbf{Third}, the binary nature of our task formulation doesn't take into account the first-person perspective of style personalized text generation in our evaluation benchmark.
-We acknowledge the challenge of developing a diverse first-person evaluation benchmark to cater to individual user's specific preferences, and adopt a set of simpler style discrimination tasks to evaluate existing and proposed evaluation metrics.
+While we introduce a comprehensive evaluation benchmark for assessing style-personalized text generation, our work has four primary limitations. \textbf{First}, we focus exclusively on the binary classification task of discriminating between two candidate responses given a reference text, leaving the development of fine-grained and explainable evaluation systems to future work.
+We argued, however, that our focus was on correlation between metrics, and a more fine-grained measure would make agreement more complex and less reliable. \textbf{Second}, we only explore two ensembling approaches: majority voting and performance-weighted voting, leaving exploration of other ensembling techniques like likelihood-based voting, threshold-tuned voting and meta-ensemble learners to future work.
+Our findings did support that simple ensembling techniques performed better than other metrics, and thus we argue that more effective ensembles can only benefit SPTG measurement. \textbf{Third}, the binary task formulation does not fully capture the first-person perspective inherent to style-personalized text generation.
+It is difficult to build a diverse, user-specific first-person evaluation benchmark; especially when it is necessary that it be out-of-domain to counteract any potential memorization by LLMs.
+Instead, however, we adopted a set of simpler style discrimination tasks to evaluate both existing and proposed metrics.